rogue-socket/neural_network_numpy/README.md

 # Handwritten Digit Recognition with a Neural Network (No TensorFlow/PyTorch)

 ## Overview
-This repository contains a Jupyter Notebook (`neural_network_hw_numpy.ipynb`) that implements a neural network from scratch using only NumPy.
+This repository contains a Jupyter Notebook (`nn_hw_numpy.ipynb`) that implements a neural network from scratch using only NumPy.
 The model is trained on the [MNIST dataset](http://yann.lecun.com/exdb/mnist/) to recognize handwritten digits (0-9).

 ## Features
 - Implements a fully connected neural network with forward and backward propagation.